Inside the ACW

 Cooperation with others

 The ACW makes use of all seven (7) Sacraments, necessary to the process of salvation.
-We recognize Holy Baptism, Holy Eucharist, Confirmation, Penance, Holy Unction, Ordination, Marriage.
+We recognize Holy Baptism, Holy Eucharist, Confirmation, Penance, Holy Unction, Ordination, and Marriage.

 Liturgical Calendars & Colors